 Side Effects of Benazepril Use

 As with most prolonged drug use, side effects are common.
 Watch out for gastrointestinal upset, such as vomiting, diarrhea, and lack of appetite.
 More serious side effects can consist of weakness, hypotension (low blood pressure), elevated blood potassium levels (hyperkalemia), and, in extreme cases, kidney damage.
-Monitor your dog or cat closely for signs of side effects and make sure to have it examined periodically by your veterinarian.
+Monitor your dog closely for signs of side effects and make sure to have it examined periodically by your veterinarian.

 Benazepril is also known to pass through the placenta to any developing fetuses.
-When using benazepril in pregnant animals, the benefits of its use must be weighed against the risks of losing or damaging unborn puppies or kittens.
+When using benazepril in pregnant animals, the benefits of its use must be weighed against the risks of losing or damaging unborn puppies.

 How to Prevent Kidney Disease